 Righteous in Christ

 The grounds for any relationship is a mutual interest and certain likeness.
 This is no different in our relationship with God.
-Dr. Martyn Lloyd-Jones explains this as righteousness; that one’s nature corresponds to the nature of God.
+In this sermon titled “Righteousness in Christ,” Dr. Martyn Lloyd-Jones explains righteousness as one’s nature corresponding to the nature of God.
 This leads to a question: how then can anyone be righteous?
-Man cannot arrive at knowledge of God because he cannot produce righteousness.
-As a result, in our fallen condition, we are prone to righteousness by works.
-This will never do.
+No one can arrive at the knowledge of God because they cannot produce righteousness.
+As a result, in the fallen condition, all are prone to righteousness by works and this will never do.
 Listen as Dr. Lloyd-Jones explains from John 1:16 how to get back into a state of fellowship with God––it is the doctrine of justification by faith.
-Through Christ, our guilt is removed and we are given His righteousness.
-And this righteousness is permanent.
-The relationship with God is now absolute.
+Through Christ, guilt is removed and Christians are given His righteousness.
+This righteousness is permanent and the relationship with God is now absolute.
 There is no condemnation in Christ Jesus.
 What does this mean for the believer?
-It means that the devil can never raise within us the question of our standing with God.
-Yes, Satan will still accuse us.
-And what he says about our actions is true.
-But the believer’s hope is not in himself––it is in Christ who has saved us.
+It means that the devil can never raise within them the question of their standing with God.
+Yes, Satan will still accuse and what he says about human actions is true.
+But the believer’s hope is not in themselves––it is in Christ who has saved.
 Christians are recipients of grace upon grace.

 About Dr. Martyn Lloyd-Jones